awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 You can create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance and automatically reboots the instance\.
 The reboot alarm action is recommended for Instance Health Check failures \(as opposed to the recover alarm action, which is suited for System Health Check failures\)\.
 An instance reboot is equivalent to an operating system reboot\.
 In most cases, it takes only a few minutes to reboot your instance\.
 When you reboot an instance, it remains on the same physical host, so your instance keeps its public DNS name, private IP address, and any data on its instance store volumes\.

 Rebooting an instance doesn't start a new instance billing period \(with a minimum one\-minute charge\), unlike stopping and restarting your instance\.
-For more information, see [Reboot Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Reboot your instance](ec2-instance-reboot.md)\.

 **Important**
 To avoid a race condition between the reboot and recover actions, avoid setting the same number of evaluation periods for a reboot alarm and a recover alarm\.
 We recommend that you set reboot alarms to three evaluation periods of one minute each\.
-For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Evaluating an alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.

 ------
 #### [ New console ]